IEEE-StudioX/ML/README.md

   - **`user-item_matrix.py`**: Script to create and manipulate the user-item matrix.

  - **Cosine Similarity Explanation**:
-  - **`cosin similarity .ipynb`**: Explains cosine similarity and how it is applied in recommendation systems.
+  - **`cosin similarity.ipynb`**: Explains cosine similarity and how it is applied in recommendation systems.

 ## Key Concepts